National Insurance number: Use for tax purposes

 The National Insurance number is used as a reference number in the Pay As You Earn system, and also by the self-employed.
 It is also used in applications for Individual Savings Accounts (ISAs), to check that an individual has opened only one ISA in a tax year.

 However, the NI number is not used universally as a tax identification number.
 Taxpayers who need to file a tax return are given a different number, a Unique Taxpayer Reference (UTR), which is used as a reference number in the self-assessment tax system.

 Use for identification

 NI numbers are sometimes used for identification purposes in other contexts which have nothing to do with their original National Insurance purpose – such as forming part of evidence of right to work in the UK, or as the account number with a credit union.
-The NI card, however, is not proof of identity.
+However, Government advice is that National Insurance numbers should not be accepted as proof of identity.